On the Job Training Steps: 5 Essential Steps for Success in 2024

 #5.
 Collect employee feedback

-The best way to find out how effective your on-the-job training program is is to ask, and this is also the final step to build on-the-job training programs.
+The best way to find out how effective your on-the-job training program is is to ask, and this is also the final step to building on-the-job training programs.

 Use survey